 - Step 1.
-Compare the maximum detected site concentration to the site-specific background reference values (upper tolerance limit) determined for each soil type at the site.
-If the site maximum is less than the background reference value, it is assumed that the site concentrations are representative of background and the metal/inorganic is not retained as a COPC.
-If there is no background value for a constituent, then it will be retained as a COPC. - Step 2: If the maximum site concentration is greater than the background reference value, then a two-sample hypothesis test should be used to compare the distributions of the site data to the distributions of background data to determine if site concentrations are elevated compared with background.
+Compare the maximum detected site concentration to the site-specific background reference values (upper tolerance limit or upper threshold value) determined for each soil type and soil depth at the site.
+If the site maximum is less than the background reference value, it is assumed that the site concentrations are representative of background and the metal/inorganic/organic is not retained as a COPC.
+If there is no background value for a constituent, then the constituent must be retained as a COPC. - Step 2: If the maximum site concentration is greater than the background reference value, then a two-sample hypothesis test should be used to compare the distributions of the site data to the distributions of background data to determine if site concentrations are elevated compared with background.
 A simple comparison to the range of background is not acceptable.
 Background can vary across a site (especially larger sites) and not allow for soil type to be taken into consideration.
 Further, a range can mask low level contamination.
+Comparisons of site data to the range of background values or comparison to the maximum detected concentration in the background data set cannot be used as a line of evidence to eliminate site constituents as COPCs.

 The most recent version of US EPA's ProUCL statistical software will be used for hypothesis testing.
 ProUCL will also be used to determine the most appropriate test (parametric or nonparametric) based on the distribution of the data.
 Appropriate methods in ProUCL will also be used to compute site-to-background comparisons based on censored data sets containing non-detect values.
-In addition, a review of graphical displays (e.g., box plots and Q-Q plots) may also be provided in order to provide further justification in determining whether site concentrations are elevated compared with background.
+A review of graphical displays (e.g., box plots and Q-Q plots) may also be provided in addition to the results of the statistical tests to provide further justification in determining whether site concentrations are elevated compared with background.
 These graphical plots can be also be generated by ProUCL software.

-Note that the above two-sample test can only be used for site data sets that have sufficient samples (i.e., $n \ge 8$ ) and number of detections (greater than 5 detected observations is preferred).
+Note that the above two-sample test can only be used for site data sets that have sufficient samples (i.e., $n \ge 8$) and number of detections (greater than 5 detected observations is preferred).
 While a minimum of 10 background data samples are now required, there may be sites where background has been previously determined from a data set that contains fewer than 10 samples.
-Site-to-background point-by-point comparisons will be conducted for site data sets containing fewer than eight samples and fewer than six detected observations.
-As stated in the current version of ProUCL User's Guide (US EPA, 2015b), hypothesis testing is only considered to be reliable with sufficient sample size ( $n \ge 8$ ) and frequency of detections, then the site maximum detected concentrations will be compared to the corresponding background value (i.e., 95% upper tolerance limit) as noted in Step 1 or additional data must be collected to conduct a two-tailed test.
+As stated in the current version of ProUCL User's Guide (US EPA, 2015b), hypothesis testing is only considered to be reliable with sufficient sample size ($n \ge 8$) and frequency of detection.
+If there are not at least eight samples in the site data set and at least five detections, then the site maximum detected concentrations will be compared to the corresponding background value (i.e., 95% upper tolerance limit) as noted in Step 1 or additional data must be collected to conduct a two-tailed test.

-Step 3: Additional lines of evidence may be used to justify exclusion of an inorganic as being site related, such as site history, high percentage of non-detects, etc. However, these lines of evidence must be based on a sufficient number of samples to adequately define nature and extent and to clearly delineate potential hotspots.
+Step 3: Additional lines of evidence may be used to justify exclusion of a constituent as being site related, such as site history, high percentage of non-detects, etc. However, these lines of evidence must be based on a sufficient number of samples to adequately define nature and extent and to clearly delineate potential hotspots.
 For areas where a hotspot may be present, additional actions are required (such as sampling and/or corrective actions) and the constituent(s) must be retained as a COPC.
 Comparison of site data to regional data [such as US Geological Survey (USGS) databases not specific to the site] and simple comparison to a range of data or quartiles are not acceptable lines of evidence.